alecdotninja/decl-classic/README.md

 # decl.js

-Decl is a simple library that uses mutation events to enable more declarative and unobrusive JavaScript.
+Decl is a simple library designed to enable more declarative and unobtrusive JavaScript.

 ## Usage